noahlevenson/passerby/README.md

 ### :hamburger: What is libfood?
 libfood is the reference implementation of [Free Food](https://freefood.is), a decentralized location-aware p2p protocol to make food delivery fair again (and make Grubhub obsolete).

-[Free Food](https://freefood.is) enables host devices to self-organize as a geosearchable peer-to-peer restaurant marketplace.
+[Free Food](https://freefood.is) provides aggregated restaurant discovery as a protocol rather than a platform, enabling host devices to self-organize as a geosearchable peer-to-peer restaurant marketplace.
 Using the [Free Food](https://freefood.is) protocol, a hungry person can search for nearby restaurants, browse menus, and place an order **directly** with one click &mdash; all through one convenient interface.

-It's the "[missing protocol](https://en.wikipedia.org/wiki/TCP/IP_Illustrated)" for aggregated local e-commerce that the internet should have shipped with, and part of [the Web 3.0 movement](https://www.coindesk.com/web3-transform-the-web) to re-decentralize the internet.
+It's the "[missing protocol](https://en.wikipedia.org/wiki/TCP/IP_Illustrated)" for local e-commerce that the internet should have shipped with, and part of [the Web 3.0 movement](https://www.coindesk.com/web3-transform-the-web) to re-decentralize the web.

 For software clients which operationalize libfood for end users, see Free Food Battlestation and Free Food Hotline.